Apidog

 Contents

-Home / Basic Knowledge / What is cURL and What is the cURL Command Used for?
+Home / Basic Knowledge / What is cURL Command and How Does it Work?

 What is cURL in API?
 "Curl" stands for "Client for URLs" and is a command-line tool and library for transferring data with URLs.
 It is widely used for making HTTP requests to interact with web APIs.